Epiphany 2019 and 2020

-Epiphany is celebrated on 6 January in Germany to commemorate the journey of the magi, or wise men, who followed a shining star to visit the baby Jesus.
-In 2018, Epiphany falls on a Saturday.
+Epiphany is celebrated on 6 January in Germany to commemorate the journey of the magi, or wise men, who followed a shining star to visit the baby Jesus according to the biblical record.

 |2019||6 Jan||Sun||Epiphany||BW, BY & ST|

-For Epiphany, churches and individuals set up a nativity scene add three figures to represent the magi and tell or act out the Bible story.
+For Epiphany, churches and individuals set up a nativity scene and add three figures to represent the magi.
 Individuals and families may also attend special church services.
 Folklore associated with Epiphany states that if winter has not arrived by 6 January that it will not occur.
 Other traditions have developed over the years as well.

 Groups of four children, three dressed as the wise men and one carrying a star, carol from house-to-house from 27 December to 6 January.
 Usually offered treats, they collect donations for charitable causes.
 As a sign of gratitude, the children will bless the house by writing the number of the year over the door in chalk.